tfriedel6/canvas/README.md

 - isPointInStroke
 - textBaseline hanging and ideographic (currently work just like top and bottom)
 - full self intersecting polygon support

+# Version history

+v0.7.0

+Restuctured the code to have a single frontend and multiple backends, although currently only Go-GL and an automatically generated xmobile GL backend are available.
+This should in theory make it possible to write a software backend as well, or maybe Vulkan or some other libraries.

+Got rid of the OpenGL interface and used Go-GL for Android and iOS.
+I also tried using it for Shiny and gomobile, but for some reason once the xmobile GL context is created, Go-GL no longer works, so those use the xmobile GL backend.

+SetLineEnd is now SetLineCap